lapatric/rl-cartpole/README.md

 cat ./lambda_ai.pub
 ```

-Now, we enter our [Lambda Dashboard](https://cloud.lambdalabs.com/instances) and add our newly generated SSH key to our set of trusted keys under *SSH keys > Add SSH key*.
-When prompted, paste in all the contents of your public key (see `cat lambda_ai.pub` above) into the text field and confirm.
+Now, we enter our [Lambda Dashboard](https://cloud.lambdalabs.com/instances) and add our newly generated public SSH key to our set of trusted keys under *SSH keys > Add SSH key*.
+When prompted, paste in all the contents of your *public* key (see `cat lambda_ai.pub` above) into the text field and confirm.
+Never share the *private* part of your public-private key pair with anyone!

 ### Launching a GPU instance

-To launch a GPU instance from the [Lambda Dashboard](https://cloud.lambdalabs.com/instances) navigate to *Instances > Launch Instance*.
-Proceed by specifying the *Instance type*, *Region* and *Filesystem* and pick the SSH key you added previously.
+To launch a GPU instance from the [Lambda Dashboard](https://cloud.lambdalabs.com/instances) we navigate to *Instances > Launch Instance* and proceed by specifying the *Instance type*, *Region* and *Filesystem* and picking the SSH key we added previously.

-Once your instance is *Running* (check *STATUS*), copy the *SSH LOGIN* details and run the following command inside a terminal.
+Once our instance is *Running* (refer to *STATUS*), we copy the *SSH LOGIN* details and run the following command inside a terminal.
 We use `-i ~/.ssh/lambda_ai` to specify the private key associated with our public key.

 ```bash
 ssh -i ~/.ssh/lambda_ai <ubuntu@instance-ip-address>
 ```

-Now you should be logged in to your own remote GPU instance.
-Great!
-To check the instance specifications you may run the `nvidia-smi` command inside the same terminal.
+Now we should be logged in to our very own remote GPU instance.
+Awesome!
+To check the instance specifications we can run the `nvidia-smi` command inside the terminal.